 #6: Have a Rescheduling Policy

 Your contract should include a clause regarding rescheduling.
-It may not seem necessary, but when photographing families, you’re guaranteed to face rescheduling requests due to sick kiddos or work conflicts.
-Be realistic, consider your clients’ needs and your capabilities, and craft a policy that makes sense.
+It may not seem necessary, but when photographing families, you’re guaranteed to face rescheduling requests due to sick children or work conflicts for mom and dad.
+Be realistic, consider your clients and their children’s needs and your capabilities, and craft a policy that makes sense.
 These are some of the policies you might consider: